-When I was in high school in Cornwall, Ontario Canada, my friend Tom introduced me to our local comic book store called Fantasy Realm.
+When I was in high school in the 1980s in Cornwall, Ontario Canada, my friend Tom introduced me to our local comic book store called Fantasy Realm.
 I had always had a secret longing to be part of the comic book crowd but before that day I was too intimidated to venture into that store.
 Tom introduced me to the storeowner, Randy, and before I knew what was happening I found myself embraced into a community to which I had always wanted to belong.

 On that fateful day, Tom put a copy of The Amazing Spider-Man # 309 in my hands and—with much enthusiasm—gushed about the artist that was helming it, a young Canadian talent named Todd McFarlane.
 As I leafed through the comic, I was captivated by the images within its pages and astonished to see the classic character, who I had loved from the 1970s animated cartoon, transformed into a sophisticated, stylish, modern day, assault on the senses.
 Bringing the book home with me I studied its pages and, wanting to unlock the artist’s genius, laboured to recreate what I had discovered.
 It was that evening, after completing a fair facsimile of one of the comic’s panels, that I promised myself that I would become a comic book artist just like Todd McFarlane.